AmrGanz/MGR/README.md

-# MGR "Must Gather Reader"
+# MGR "Must Gather Reader" <- not the final name
 A TUI interface to navigate and view OpenShift 4 must-gather files.

 # How to run it: